 1. Debt Snowball Method:

-A useful first step in advance of using this debt snowball approach is to create a budget analysis worksheet, which is basically just putting all expenses in one column and income in another column right next to it so that you can see all of your bills clearly.
-This will provide a visual image of where your money is going, making it easier to find non-essential expenses that can be reduced or eliminated.
-In the beginning, it’s going to be hard to find any extra money at all, right?
-So by writing out all of your expenses and how much you pay on each expense every month, now you can find ways to cut down your expenses in order to find extra money so that you can pay more than that minimum payment towards your first smallest debt. (example: lower the electric and heat bill, use coupons when shopping to save money at the grocery store, remove the HBO that you never watch, and cancel that old subscription that you forgot was billing you each month).
+A budget will give you a visual image of where your money is going, making it easier to find non-essential expenses that can be reduced or eliminated. (example: lower the electric and heat bill, use coupons when shopping to save money at the grocery store, remove the HBO you never watch, and cancel that old subscription that you forgot was billing you each month).

 2. The Debt Avalanche

 The debt avalanche method is similar to the debt snowball method, but the difference with the debt avalanche is that you order your debts by their interest rate.
-Instead of paying off your smallest balance first, you would pay off the credit card balance with the highest interest rate first, the one costing you the most.
+So instead of paying off your smallest balance first, you would pay off the credit card balance with the highest interest rate, the one costing you the most.

-You may decide to use a combination of the debt snowball and avalanche method, using the debt snowball method to motivate you.
-For example, pay off all of your balances that are $1,000 or less using the debt snowball method.
-After quickly clearing these first few small debts and getting that feeling of gratification, then switch to prioritizing your debts by the interest rate and using the debt avalanche method.
+You may use a combination of the debt snowball and avalanche methods.
+For example, start using the snowball method to pay off all your balances under $1,000, then switch to prioritizing your debts by the interest rate and using the debt avalanche method.

-At NerdWallet.com they offer an excellent Debt avalanche calculator tool to help you get out of debt faster with this route.
+NerdWallet.com offers an excellent Debt avalanche calculator tool to help you get out of debt faster.

 When is a balance transfer card worth it?

-If you can afford to pay the balance “in full” within the 12-18-month introductory period, you could end up paying low to no interest and only a $400 fee.
-Shop around for a balance transfer card that comes with low costs and only go this route if you can afford to pay the balance in full within the introductory rate period.
+- If you can afford to pay the balance “in full” within the 12-18-month introductory period, you could pay low to no interest and only a $400 fee.
+Shop around for a low-cost balance transfer card, and only go this route if you can afford to pay the balance in full within the introductory rate period.
 Use this debt national calculator tool to help you do the math.

 4. Home Equity Line of Credit:

 You’re taking on considerable risk when using a home equity line of credit to pay off credit card debt.
-This is because you’re swapping unsecured debt for a secured debt.
-If for whatever reason you can’t afford to continue paying your scheduled monthly payments on the home equity line of credit, you could end up losing your home over a credit card debt, wherein you see the risk.
+This is because you’re swapping unsecured debt for secured debt.
+If, for whatever reason, you can’t afford to continue paying your scheduled monthly payments on the home equity line of credit, you could end up losing your home over a credit card debt, wherein you see the risk.

 According to Bankrate.com, 5.56% is the average interest rate on a home equity line of credit as of May 2018, significantly lower than the average interest rate on a credit card.